Kreis Berent: History

 With the First Partition of Poland in 1772, the area of the future Berent district was annexed by the Kingdom of Prussia and initially belonged to the Stargard district in the province of West Prussia.
-On April 30, 1815, the Stargard district became part of Regierungsbezirk Danzig.
-As part of a comprehensive district reform, the new Berent district was formed on April 1, 1818, from parts of the old Stargard district.
+On 30 April 1815 the Stargard district became part of Regierungsbezirk Danzig.
+As part of a comprehensive district reform, the new Berent district was formed on 1 April 1818 from parts of the old Stargard district.
 It included the towns of Berent and Schöneck.
 The district office was in Berent.
 The district bordered in the west on the Pomeranian district of Bütow, in the north on the district of Karthaus and the district of Danzig, in the east on the district of Preußisch Stargard and in the south on the district of Konitz.

-From December 3, 1829, to April 1, 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since January 1871.
-Due to the provisions of the Treaty of Versailles, the Berent district had to be ceded by the German Reich on January 10, 1920.
+From 3 December 1829 to 1 April 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since January 1871.
+Due to the provisions of the Treaty of Versailles, the Berent district had to be ceded by the German Reich on 10 January 1920.
 Most of the district fell to Poland.
 Several communities in the northeastern part of the district were ceded to the Free City of Danzig and were assigned to the Danziger Höhe district.